f5bud/FX-4CR-V2/README.md

 - Fix possibly missing sign dit or dah in CW

 Please refer to the user manual !<br>
-Noise reduction is accessed using the FILTER button, and the notch by pressing TUNE button.<br>
+Noise reduction and the notch is accessed using the FILTER button.<br>
 There has been a slight redesign of the code and there may be a glitch.<br>
 The calibration hasn't changed, so if you have a problem, revert to the previous version and do a factory reset.